Hands-on Activity Exploring Variables While Testing & Improving Mint-Mobiles

 1. To begin planning their mint-mobile designs, give the class three minutes for students to individually brainstorm what their designs might look like on their Design Worksheets.
 Point out the list of available materials listed on the board, and remind students of the criteria and constraints of their design.

 4. Test the mint-mobiles by sending them down the ramp.
-This is a good time for students to make modifications to their designs to ensure quality results.
-What can be improved?
+Have students record their measurements of distance traveled.
+Allow students to make modifications to their designs to ensure quality results.
+Discuss how friction, gravity, and mass influence motion.
+Ask: What can be improved?
 Does it roll smoothly?
 Does it roll straight?
 Can it successfully test their independent variable?
-Allow students time to record modifications on their Design Worksheet and modify their designs to ensure they meet the criteria recorded on the board.
+Record modifications on the Design Worksheet.

 Two photos compare a mint-mobile sitting on a ramp at two different heights, shown by a ruler to the right of the ramp.
 Left: The ramp is about 5.5-inches high.
 Right: The ramp is about 9.75-inches high.